punk-link/warp/README.md

 ## How to Run

+### Environment Variables

 To run the service you have to pass the following environment variables:

 |Variable        |Description                        |
 |----------------|-----------------------------------|
 |PNKL_VAULT_ADDR |An address of a Vault instance     |
 |PNKL_VAULT_TOKEN|An access token of a Vault instance|

+### Docker Compose

+Run the compose file inside the root directory.
+It sets up external dependencies like a database etc.

+### Other

 :exclamation: You may use _appSettings.Local.json_ for local runs.